Safety Zones 1 (LCES)

 - How do you identify a good safety zone?

 - Consider the distance from the escaped fire as well as topography, winds, fire behavior, and fuels in the area.

-- The best locations are usually “in the black;” those with a minimum of, or devoid of, ground/aerial vegetation; or large bodies of water.
+- The best locations are usually in the black, have with a minimum of, or are devoid of, ground/aerial vegetation, or are large bodies of water.

 - Location is scouted and marked well for visibility at all times.

 - Location has been reassessed in relation to line work progress, fatigue, changes in fire behavior, and arrival of additional resources.